The Startup Accelerator FAQsAll your questions should be answered here.

 What is your refund policy?

-We strongly encourage you not to commit to the Idea Accelerator if you are not going to be able to prioritise it.
+We strongly encourage you not to commit to The Startup Accelerator if you are not going to be able to prioritise it.
 We know that life changes but please make sure that your intention is to engage fully if you do accept a place.

-REFUND SCENARIO #1: You withdraw from the Accelerator before 10th May 2017:
+REFUND SCENARIO #1: You withdraw from The Accelerator before 21st August 2017:

-REFUND SCENARIO #3: You withdraw from the Accelerator between 24th May and 18th June 2017:
+REFUND SCENARIO #3: You withdraw from The Accelerator between 15th September and 21st Oct 2017:

-REFUND SCENARIO #4: You withdraw from the Accelerator on or after 24th June 2017:
+REFUND SCENARIO #4: You withdraw from The Accelerator on or after 21st Oct 2017:

 3.1 Up-front payments: Your payment is non-refundable.